Phelix Odiwuor

-Phelix Odiwuor Khodhe, more popularly known as Jalang'o / Jalas or Lang’ata 1 is a Kenyan Politician- Current member of parliament for Langata Constituency which he won on an Orange Democratic Movement (ODM) Party ticket against his predecessor Hon.Nixon Kiprotich Korir.
-Prior to his political ambitions, Jalas was also a radio presenter, comedian, actor, events master of ceremonies (MC), talk show host and philanthropist celebrity in Kenya.
+Phelix Odiwuor Khodhe, more popularly known as Jalang'o / Jalas or Lang’ata 1 is a Kenyan politician and Current member of parliament for Langata Constituency which he won on an Orange Democratic Movement (ODM) Party ticket against his predecessor Hon.
+Nixon Kiprotich Korir.
+Prior to his political ambitions, Jalas was also a radio presenter, comedian, actor, master of ceremonies (MC), talk show host and philanthropist celebrity in Kenya.

 Early life and education

-Jalas was born on April 27, 1980, in Homa Bay town, rural Kenya.
+Jalas was born on April 27, 1983, in Homa Bay town, rural Kenya.
 For his early education, he attended Homabay Lake Primary School in Homa Bay County and Nyang'oma Boys Secondary School in Siaya County.
-He later joined Daystar University where he graduated on 13 November 2020 with a Bachelor of Arts in Community Development degree.
+He later joined Daystar University, where he graduated on 13 November 2020 with a Bachelor of Arts in Community Development degree.

 Career

 Media

 Odiwuor appeared as Jalang'o in Citizen TV's Papa Shirandula, and that's how he earned this stage name, later shortened to 'Jalas'.

 He began his career as a radio presenter in 2004, where he worked alongside veteran media personality Caroline Mutoko.
-He then transitioned to Radio Maisha in 2012, after which he later moved on to Hot 96 FM in 2017 till 2018 when he moved to Radio Milele.
+He then transitioned to Radio Maisha in 2012, after which he later moved on to Hot 96 FM in 2017 to 2018, when he moved to Radio Milele.
 In July 2020, Odiwuor went back to where he began his radio career as a morning presenter at Kiss 100 where he was a co-host to Kamene Goro.
 He also started his own company, Arena Media, which does advertising and marketing.
 He also does brand ambassador jobs for various corporate brands.

 Odiwuor has a YouTube channel, Jalang'o TV, where he interviews personalities from various walks of life.